 Formerly known as The Dave Ramsey Show, this three-hour podcast is hosted by finance author and speaker Dave Ramsey and airs from Monday to Friday from 2 to 5 PM ET.
 The show is among the top five most-listened podcasts in America.

-Since it was launched in 2020, this podcast has been growing louder by the day, with the hosts Sidney Madden and Rodney Carmichael delivering the most perceptive and pertinent investigative journalism in the field of the podcast.
+Since it was launched in 2020, this podcast has been growing louder by the day, with the hosts Sidney Madden and Rodney Carmichael delivering the most perceptive and pertinent investigative journalism.
 Using hip-hop viewpoint to explore the mass incarceration in the United States, each episode reflects upon a different artist story to profoundly explore the criminal justice system.

 Moreover, the episodes feature a playlist of songs used in each episode for analysis as well as insights into the music industry, prison, and their intersections in a manner that is sympathetic and impactful.